 B. Requirement for Residential Uses.
-Title 33 requires development in specified zones that includes a building with more than 10 new dwelling units to have a TDM Plan at the time of development permit issuance.
+Title 33 requires development in a commercial/mixed use or multi-dwelling zone that includes more than 10 new dwelling units to have a TDM Plan at the time of development permit issuance.
 Development subject to this requirement may utilize the pre-approved multimodal incentive described in Section 17.107.035, or develop a custom plan approved through Transportation Impact Review, as described in Chapter 33.852.

 (Amended by Ordinance Nos.
 188957 and 189895, effective March 18, 2020.)
 As an alternative to preparing a custom TDM plan subject to Sections 17.107.020 through 17.107.030, and Chapter 33.852, an applicant may agree to provide a multimodal incentive plan, preapproved by the City, including, but not limited to, the following: